dgruber/ubercluster/README.md

   --help               Show help.
   --verbose            Enables enhanced logging for debugging.
   --cluster="default"  Cluster name to interact with.
+  --otp=OTP            One time password ("yubikey") or shared secret.

 Commands:
   help [<command>]
     Show help for a command.